 At a high level, computer vision refers to the techniques and processes used to allow machines to understand digital imagery.
 By analyzing pixels for recognizable patterns like shape and color, algorithms are able to recognize, classify and otherwise analyze photo or video footage.
 While these may sound like the types of systems you might find on an autonomous vehicle ― and you’d be right ― the same basic strategies are actively being used to gain visibility across manufacturing, construction and resource-based environments.

-By integrating security cameras into an IIoT ecosystem, computer vision techniques can be used to process and respond to digital images in real time.
+By integrating IP cameras into an IIoT ecosystem, computer vision techniques can be used to process and respond to digital images in real time.
 In warehouses or factories, for example, computer vision may be leveraged to assess the current state of an object or environment ― say, if a worker is missing a hard hat or a piece of equipment has been left running unattended.
 Other systems may be set up to monitor a specific location, ensuring workers avoid dangerous zones altogether.
 Leveraging the connected capabilities of an industrial IoT system, computer vision can be used to trigger alerts to the worker or floor manager through an app, a display or a simple flashing light.

 Beyond the factory floor, drone-mounted cameras are creating new possibilities for computer vision in the field.
 Applying the same techniques to analyze and classify digital images, drones are now being used to conduct remote inspections of hazardous environments, including construction and active mining sites.
 Keeping an eye in the sky allows potential hazards to be identified and removed, while reducing the need to put human inspectors at risk.